Knoydart: Infrastructure

-Knoydart is not connected to the National Grid, it gets its electricity from a 280kW hydroelectric scheme run by a community trust called Knoydart Renewables.
+Knoydart is not connected to the National Grid, it gets its electricity from a 280 kW hydroelectric scheme run by a community trust called Knoydart Renewables.

 Natural environment

 The underlying geology of Knoydart consists mainly of mica-schist and quartz-feldspar of the type associated with the Moine thrust, along with some areas of Lewisian gneiss around Loch Hourn.
 The landscape shows many signs of glaciation, with deep fjord-like sea lochs, hanging valleys, corries, arêtes and moraines.
 The rebound effect that followed the melting of the glaciers at the end of the ice age has led to the formation of raised beaches.

 Birchwoods grow on the steep slopes of the glens and above the shoreline, and there are some areas of Caledonian pinewoods around Barrisdale.
 In common with much of the highlands, historic overgrazing, first by sheep and latterly by deer (predominantly red deer), has led to a reduction in the amount of forested land.
 The deer population is therefore managed by culling in order to allow existing native woodland to regenerate over the long term.
 The estates on the western part of the peninsula cooperate in this aim via the West Knoydart Deer Management Group, whilst the more easterly estates form the Knoydart Deer Management Group, whose area takes in much of The Rough Bounds of Knoydart.
 There was controversy in 2015 following culling on the John Muir Trust land in the north of Knoydart, which resulted in some deer carcasses being left on the open hillside rather than being extracted for use as venison.

 Wildlife in the area includes badgers, pine marten, otters, red deer, buzzards, golden eagles and sea eagles; there are also two small herds of feral goats.
 There is a wildlife hide on the beach near Inverie.
 The seas to the west of Knoydart are designated as a Special Area of Conservation due their importance for harbour porpoises.